po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs/README.md

 ## Instructor/TA Notes

-* The MDN Web Docs use ES6 in their Fetch API examples, but the activities will continue to use ES5 syntax, because that is what students will be familiar with.
+* The MDN Web Docs use ES6 in their Fetch API examples, but our activities will continue to use ES5 syntax, because that is what students will be familiar with.
+We will cover ES6 syntax in Unit 09, so until then, our activities will continue to use ES5 syntax.

 * Along with the Fetch API, students will also briefly experiment with cURL, `XMLHttpRequest` objects, and `$.ajax()`.